antoniogiacomelli/RK01/README.md

 ## Delivered Supported Targets

-RK0's sweet spot is Cortex-M0, M3 and M4F when FPU work is intense.
-M7 is
-probably too much.

-RK01's sweet spot is M4F and M7 chips with MPU.
+Cortex-M4(F)/M7 based MCUs with MPU are considered the most suitable targets for RK01.
 ARMv8M chips are supported but would be underused.
+Although Cortex-M0+ chips have MPUs, RK01 does not support ARMv6M.

 This repo delivers a build environment to run on Nucleo STM32F401RE M4F, plus QEMU environments for MPS2 Cortex-M4 and Cortex-M33.
-RK01 does not use the _Trusted Environment_.
+RK01 does not use the _Trusted Environment_ of ARMv8M.

-Although Cortex-M0+ chips have MPUs, RK01 does not support ARMv6M.

 ## Repository Layout